softwaremagico/KendoTournamentManager/README.md

 - Translating the application into different languages is also appreciated.
 - Any suggestions for improving the design are welcome.

-To contribute code to Kendo Tournament Manager v2, please follow these steps:
+To contribute code to Kendo Tournament Manager NG, please follow these steps:

     Fork this repository.
     Create a branch: git checkout -b <branch_name>.